strangetom/ingredient-parser/docs/source/explanation/training.rst

 .. note::

     * At v2.0.0 the labelling scheme was changed to be able to separate the names of each ingredient in an ingredient sentence.
 This is a more complex labelling scheme than previously and therefore the model accuracy dropped slightly.

-    * At v2.7.0 the method by which the model accuracy was measured change so that it only included the accuracy of the model as trained.
-Prior to this, the accuracy figures included the effects of additional post processing to correct invalid label sequences.